-Earn a higher salary and promotional opportunities with an outstanding education
+Earn a higher salary and promotional opportunities with a college education

 By PoliceOne Staff

 Police officers with a degree are eligible for pay increases and education bonuses worth thousands of dollars per year.
-Though only a few departments require new recruits to have a four-year degree, officers are encouraged to pursue higher education in order to be competitive in promotional opportunities.
+Officers are encouraged to pursue higher education in order to be competitive in promotional opportunities.

 Not all degrees are created equal.
-Here are some fields of study that compliment your work as a police officer, and links to some scholarships that will help you pay for your education.
+Here are some fields of study that compliment your work as a police officer.

 How valuable is a degree in criminal justice?